 When embarking on a long-term backpacking trip, one of the most essential items to purchase is travel insurance.
 The insurance market is swamped with different products and with a lot of them aimed at different types of travellers, it can be overwhelming to understand which policy to buy.
 Having gone on backpacking trips for over a decade now, I want to break down what I think the most important aspects of a travel insurance policy are and determine what the best travel insurance for backpacking Europe is.

 Should backpackers have travel insurance?

 For a lot of backpackers setting off on their first trip, the perceived cost of a travel insurance policy can often make them doubt whether it’s a worthwhile purchase.
 After all, a month-long travel insurance policy could mean several extra nights in Eastern Europe or a splurge dinner at a nice restaurant!

 It is important, however, to consider the potential cost of not having a travel insurance policy in certain countries!
 If you plan on hiking in remote areas and something goes wrong, then the cost of getting airlifted out could be astronomical.

-Therefore, for all backpacking trips that I have taken, I have always bought a travel insurance policy and recommend other backpackers do the same.
+Therefore, for all backpacking trips that I have taken, I have always bought a travel insurance policy.
 The only situation where buying a travel insurance policy might not be necessary is if you’re already covered by your credit card or a different policy.

 What can backpacker travel insurance cover?

 1. Health Care Costs

 This is the big one.
 Whether I’m travelling or living my day to day life, I always wanted to be covered for any major health care costs.
 So a major focus for me when deciding on the best travel insurance for backpacking Europe is to understand if I’m covered for any sudden medical expenses.